Want the perfect workout program?

 Another great variation is to use a handle attachment on each side of the cable machine.
 You've got options!

-We spoke about this above, but way too many people follow programs that don't train the forearms efficiently.
+Way too many people follow programs that don't train the forearms efficiently.
 Most routines are lucky to even have one forearm exercise, let alone a compound exercise that targets this muscle group.
 The reverse curl is an easy way to get both.

 During the movement, your arm is pronated, decreasing the biceps' involvement and requiring only the forearms to do the work.